Residential care facilities

 - Substance Use

-Legislation & Standards of Practice
+Legislation and Standards of Practice

 Seniors’ residential care facilities, including those that are private pay, are licensed under the Community Care and Assisted Living Act, or are licensed or designated under the Hospital Act, and have regular health and safety inspections.